July 23 (UPI) -- In 1829, William Burt of Mount Vernon, Mich., patented the "typographer," believed to be the first typewriter.

 In 2012, the NCAA imposed severe penalties, including a $60 million fine, on Penn State University.
 One official accused the university of a "conspiracy of silence" about child abuse involving former assistant coach Jerry Sandusky.

 In 2013, the U.S. Food and Drug Administration released a scientific review that said mint flavoring makes it easier to start smoking cigarettes and then harder to quit.
+The FDA said it would seek public comment on "potential regulation"of the cigarettes.

 In 2014, a TransAsia Airways twin turboprop plane crashed in stormy weather during an emergency landing on a Taiwanese island, killing 48 people and injuring 10.